bovrhovn/meetup-intro-to-kiota/scripts/flow.md

 ﻿## Flow for the session

-1. Introduction to the session about Microsoft Kiota (30 mins)
+1. Introduction to the session about Microsoft Kiota (1 minute)
+   - Briefly introduce the session and what will be covered.
+   - Mention that the session will include a demonstration of how to use Microsoft Kiota to generate API clients from OpenAPI descriptions.

 2. OpenAPI overview (8-10 mins):
    - Demonstrating how to add support in the app for OpenAPI (Kiota.MinimalApi)